San Diego Brewers Guild

 Once home to San Diego's flourishing tuna fishing industry and generations of Italian families who made their living on the sea, Little Italy is a quaint and lively neighborhood filled with patio cafés, restaurants, pubs, art galleries, shops, hotels, historic Our Lady of the Rosary Catholic Church and the beautiful Amici Park.

-India Street is lined with several restaurants featuring cuisines of both Southern and Northern Italy, including Sicilian dishes served with a modern flair at Trattoria Fantastica and sophisticated Italian food with a cozy ambiance at Buon Appetito.
+India Street is lined with restaurants featuring cuisines of both Southern and Northern Italy, including Sicilian dishes served with a modern flair at Trattoria Fantastica and sophisticated Italian food with a cozy ambiance at Buon Appetito.
 Indigo Grill serves modern Latin cuisine while Filippi's Pizza Grotto features an old-fashioned Italian dining experience along with a delicatessen and market, which offers everything from prosciutto to mascarpone.
 You can also find classic American favorites in Little Italy at spots like Burger Lounge.

 Since 1934, the Waterfront Bar & Grill has been a favorite local watering hole serving locally brewed ales and burgers.